mildful/SO-nestjs-typeorm-ETIMEDOUT/README.md

 This repository is just a minimal reproduction case.

-## Step to reproduce
+## Steps to reproduce
 - clone me
 - `npm i`
 - `npm run start:dev`
-- an error related to `TypeOrmModule` appears!
+- an error related to `TypeOrmModule` appears! // should be in the next part

 ## What's the issue?
-This projet uses NestJS, dotenv-flow and TypeORM.
+This project uses NestJS, dotenv-flow and TypeORM.

 I would like to have my DB settings inside the `.env` file :